bobaseb/energetically-coherent-computation/index.md

 - in conscious systems
 - physical limitations of
 - relationship to neural light cones

+Causal reasoning
+- artificial systems and
+- emergence from energy dynamics
+- relationship to consciousness

 Causal relationships
 - in neural light cones